-With a full interior rebuild, no component will be left untouched.
-This includes unstringing and removing the iron frame and stripping down the action, keys and damper mechanism.
+With a full interior Steinway rebuild, nothing will be left untouched.
+This includes unstringing and removing the iron frame and removing the action, keys and damper system.
 In the case of action parts, depending on the age and extent of wear, replacement is often the best option.

 To restore a Steinway correctly and thoroughly requires advanced knowledge and technical skills specific to Steinway pianos alone.
 One example of this is the action frame, which is comprised of three rails, which if split (not an uncommon problem) must be replaced and accurately positioned to ensure good regulation is possible.

 In Steinway grand pianos I now often recommend complete action replacement.
 I find that this gives the best and most durable results.
 I fit several per year and am always happy with the reaction from my clients…many have expressed that the results have far exceeded their expectations.

 The damper system of a Steinway grand piano is also unique in design and again requires specialist knowledge when being serviced and refitted.